 Trees are a natural, renewable resource that we can’t live without.
 As long as the trees in your yard aren’t causing any issues, there should be no cause for concern.
 However, some homeowners in Maryland experience the downsides of invasive tree species during the fall season.
 Take a look at the most common invasive trees and give Nelson Tree Specialist a call if you notice any causing problems in your yard:

-The Weeping Willow is a well-loved tree that is known for its long, flowering branches that give it quite the majestic look.
+The Weeping Willow is a well-loved invasice tree species that is known for its long, flowering branches that give it quite the majestic look.
 Though a weeping willow tree can give your yard a beautiful feel, it is often more pleasant when viewed in nature, as it can be difficult to maintain.
 This species is known for dropping a decent amount of twigs and branches throughout all four seasons.
 Additionally, weeping willows attract gypsy moths and black canker disease.

 The Eastern Cottonwood or Poplar tree grows fast and large, which helps to classify it as an invasive species in Maryland.
 This species’ roots are prone to invading sewer systems and, due to the weak branch structure, shed both leaves and twigs during the fall months, creating a mess in your yard.
 The female Poplar produces a large quantity of fluffy seeds and sheds them often, giving you even more to do on yard-work days.

 It’s not uncommon for Silver Maple trees to be diseased, as they are prone to a variety of diseases and fungi.
 If its leaves are not raked often during the fall and instead left on your lawn during the winter, the leaves will rot and the fungus Anthracnose can form.
 Diligent maintenance in the fall is required in order to keep these trees from becoming diseased by fungi.